bwpow/libshaga/README.md

 the programmer may avoid using atomics and mutexes altogether and compile without pthread.

 ## Current progress and future development
-I am currently working on unit tests using [Google Test](https://github.com/google/googletest) that were missing in the original library.
+I am currently working on unit tests using [Google Test](https://github.com/google/googletest) that were missing in the original library and slowly modifying source code to use C++17 types and structures (like string_view).
 I am also planning to add documentation in doxygen format and cmake building process.

 ## Help needed
 If you are willing to help with documentation, unit tests or building process, please, fork this library.
 Any help is appreciated.
 The goal is to be able to compile library using any C++17 compiler.
-Right now, I am using gcc7 only during development.
+Right now, I am using gcc8 during development.

 ## Name
 Name of the library comes from my favorite band [Shadow Gallery]( https://en.wikipedia.org/wiki/Shadow_Gallery).